smithy-security/docs/docs/reference/components/semgrep.md

 ## Options

-All parameters are optional.
-The producer works with the default configuration and uses the `"auto"` ruleset.
-You can configure the CDXGEN component with the following options:
+You can configure this component with the following options:

 | Option Name                   | Description                                                                            | Default     | Type        |
 |-------------------------------|----------------------------------------------------------------------------------------|-------------|-------------|